paulkernfeld/bitcoin-nanopayment/doc/developers.md

 Bob creates a transaction to Alice, for the amount of money that she will pay him.
 He stores it locally, but does not send it out to the network.
 He randomly chooses a range of consecutive numbers that includes the transaction ID.
 Note that the size of the range is equal to the inverse of the probability that the voucher will be cashable.
 Bob sends a serialized specification of the range (the "target") to Alice.

 #### Serialized target
 Everything's just ASCII-encoded, separated by dashes.
+The individual data items are.

 * amount to send, in Satoshis - integer
 * inverse probability of success - integer